nam20485/OdbDesign/docs/README.md

 If you are interested in using the parser in your application or code, or have any questions about it please do not hesitate to contact me.

->If you need support for integration of the parser into your own product and/or need its feature set extended, I am available for consulting.
+>If you need support for integration of the parser into your own product and/or need its feature set extended, I am currently available for consulting.

 * [Email me (maintainer)](mailto:nmiller217@gmail.com?subject=OdbDesign)
 * [GitHub](https://github.com/nam20485/odbdesign)